OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 ```

-### 2.Count the frequency of different LandUse categories.
+### 2. Count the frequency of different LandUse categories.
 ```sql
 select
     landuse,